Who Built Stonehenge? Cremation Ashes Yield Clues

 Cremation destroys all organic matter, including DNA.

-"But all the inorganic matter survives, and there is a huge amount of information contained in the inorganic fraction of human remains," Snoeck explained.
+"But all the inorganic matter survives, and there is a huge among of information contained in the inorganic fraction of human remains," Snoeck explained.

-By measuring traces of strontium, he told AFP, "it is possible to evaluate the origin of the food we eat, especially the plants."
+By measuring traces of strontium, he said, "it is possible to evaluate the origin of the food we eat, especially the plants."

 - From the forests of Wales -